tasket/wyng-backup/README.md

-The upshot of this combination is that sparsebak has nearly instantaneous access to volume changes (no repeated scanning of volume data!), remains space-efficient regardless of file sizes within a volume, avoids snapshot space consumption pitfalls, and can make an indefinite number of frequent backups to an archive with relatively little CPU / disk IO overhead.
+The upshot of this combination is that sparsebak has nearly instantaneous access to volume changes (no repeated scanning of volume data!), remains space-efficient regardless of file sizes within a volume, avoids "*aging snapshot*" space consumption pitfalls, and can make an indefinite number of frequent backups using relatively little CPU / disk IO overhead.

 Sparsebak is optimized to process data as *streams* whenever possible, which avoids writing temporary caches of data to disk.
 It also doesn't require the